 Global Studies at St. Edward’s is an interdisciplinary major based in the social sciences and it introduces multiple subjects studied through the international perspective, such as geography, world history, and international politics.
 Students will debate key issues facing the global community today and explore the social, political, cultural and economic changes shaping our world.
 The BA in Global Studies includes a combination of geography, global studies, history, and political studies.
 Students choose both a regional and a thematic concentration.
 Students take a minimum of 120 credits at SEU.

 In Asia Pacific Studies (APS), students are challenged to tackle a vast array of global issues and develop new ways of thinking to face these obstacles head on.
 Students combine study from different fields to gain a broad understanding of the diverse political systems, economies, societies and cultures of the Asia Pacific while gathering advanced skills in language, information technology, and research.
 APS prepares students for a wide variety of careers in government, international organizations, media, the travel industry, and multinational corporations.
+Dual degree students mainly study International Relations.
 Students take a minimum of 124 credits at APU.

 APS Areas of Study